arviz-devs/xarray-einstats/CODE_OF_CONDUCT.md

 including people of many different backgrounds.
 Sexual language and imagery are not appropriate.

-ArviZ is dedicated to providing a harassment-free community for everyone, regardless of gender, sexual orientation, gender identity, and expression, disability, physical appearance, body size, race, or religion.
+xarray-einstats is dedicated to providing a harassment-free community for everyone, regardless of gender, sexual orientation, gender identity, and expression, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of community members